rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 if event == .initialize { ... }
 ```

-The primary friction stemmed from two closely connected issues.
-Firstly, the Playdate C API lacked nullability annotations.
-The absence of these annotations resulted in all accesses to function pointers emitting redundant null checks, significantly bloating the code size.
-While my usual approach would involve using apinotes to address this problem, it led to the second issue.
-The Playdate C API employs structs of function pointers as a vtable of methods, and unfortunately, these are not currently modifiable with apinotes.
-This forced the adoption of a suboptimal solution: pervasively using `Optional.unsafelyUnwrapped` throughout the Swift code.
+A bigger issue, however, was the lack of nullability annotations in the C API.
+This meant the generated code had redundant null checks everywhere, bloating code size and hurting performance.
+While I usually would have used API notes to add the missing annotations, this was not possible.
+The C API uses structs with function pointers as a "vtable", and unfortunately, these are not currently modifiable with API notes.
+Due to this incompatibility, I had to adopt a suboptimal solution: pervasively using `Optional.unsafelyUnwrapped` throughout the Swift code.

-Although this approach eliminated the null checks, it dramatically hurt readability.
-See the example below, which creates a new sprite, with and without redundant null checks:
+Although this approach eliminated the null checks, it dramatically hurt readability:

 ```swift
 // C API in Swift with redundant null checks